aurangau/MMSP2026/README.md

 | --- |
 | Sharpness Informed PSNR |

+The algorithm above provides a description for SI-PSNR.
+The similar experiment can be done for SI-SSIM where the patch-wise $\alpha$ is multiplied with SSIM to take into account sharpness, ringing, blur and noise.

 ## Ablation Study on the Exponentiation of Ringing Detection Ratio
 The Ringing Detection Ratio (RDR) or $\alpha$ between a distorted image ($\tilde{I}$) and reference image ($I$) may be defined as follows.